tomstafford/imdb/README.md

 This project, including plots, are CC-BY Tom Stafford

-Code and a few more details are available in the repo (but not the data, since it is not mine for onwards sharing)
+Code and a few more details are available in the [repo](https://github.com/tomstafford/imdb) (but not the data, since it is not mine for onwards sharing)

 ## Director's Cut

 Did you notice how I used an occlusion cue in the first line plot?
-Nice, eh.
-Code is really hacky, you just plot a slightly thicker white line before you plot the main (coloured) data line:
+This takes advantage of our visual system's natural expertise in perceiving depth to make overlapping lines appear less confused.
+The code is really hacky, you just plot a slightly thicker white line before you plot the main (coloured) data line:

 ```
 plt.plot(df['days'],df['averageRating'],'-',lw=3,color='white')
 plt.plot(df['days'],df['averageRating'],'-',lw=2,color=moviecolor)
 ```

-Without this first line you get:
+Without this larger, white, line of you get this plot, compare to the version above to see the difference produces on visual confusion:

 ![](plots/average_ratings_noocclusion.png)